certeu/morio/README.md

 ### Clients

 Morio provides a single client package for linux and windows.
 It's an umbrella package that bundles preconfigured instances of filebeat, metricbeat, as well as audibeat (linux only) and winlogbeat (windows only).

 ### Core

-Morio core (for COnfig REsolution) is responsible for turning a high-level Morio configuration into the detailed configuration required for the various components.
+Morio core (for COnfig REsolution) is responsible for turning your high-level Morio settings into the detailed configuration required for the various components.

 It is also responsible for taking actions on the system level (the host OS), including starting and stopping the other components, by talking to the Docker daemon.

 Note that core is not exposed to users.
 Instead, it will be called internally by the API over the internal Docker network.

 ### Proxy (Traefik)